sagarbhavsar1/Sentiment-analysis-clothing-/README.md

-# Sentiment-analysis-clothing-
+# Sentiment analysis app

-General Info
+## General info
-This web app performs sentiment analysis on clothing reviews, featuring a REST API built using the Python Flask framework and a machine learning pretrained model.
-The addition of a login page, with sign-up and sign-in functionality, enhances user interaction and security.
-The project effectively demonstrates the implementation of machine learning APIs in web applications.
+The web app for sentiment analysis of clothes reviews.
+In this project I develop a REST API using the Python Flask framework and ML pretrained model.
+It is a simple method on implementing machine learning APIs.

+The project and code for this pretrained model is available [here](https://github.com/aniass/Sentiment-analysis-reviews).

-Project Includes:
+### Project includes:
-Flask API script - app.py
+- Flask API script - **app.py**
-Script to build and pickle the classifier model - training_model.py Models - pickled pretrained model used in the app Templates, static - HTML files for the front-end, including login pages Technologies
+- script to build and pickle the classifier model - **training_model.py**
+- models - pickled pretrained model used in app,
+- templates, static - HTML files for the front-end.

+### Technologies

-The project is created with:
+Project is created with:

-Python 3.6, Flask
+- Python 3.6, Flask;
-HTML, CSS
+- HTML, CSS;
-Libraries: pandas, regex, nltk, scikit-learn, joblib New Features
+- libraries: pandas, regex, nltk, scikit-learn, joblib.

-Login Page: Provides user authentication with sign-up and sign-in options, enhancing security and personalization.
-User Interface: Updated UI to accommodate new login features while maintaining a seamless user experience.
-Running the App:
+**Running the app:**

-To run this app, install the required packages locally:
+To run this app install locally packages:

-Copy code
     pip install -r requirements.txt

-Download the project files to your system, navigate to the folder where these files are located, and run the script:
+Next download the project files to your system, then go to the folder/directory where these files reside and run the script:

-Copy code
     app.py